psf/community-code-of-conduct/psf-enforcement-procedures.md

-This document summarizes the procedures the Python Software Foundation Code of Conduct work group uses to enforce the Code of Conduct.
+This document summarizes the procedures of the Python Software Foundation Code of Conduct work group uses to enforce the Code of Conduct.

 # Summary of processes